oVirt/ovirt-site/source/documentation/community-guidelines.html.md

 *   Wiki page naming - Please use descriptive, complete titles for page names.
 Please do not use CamelCase, All Capital Initials or sentences.
 Proper nouns or acronyms should be capitalised correctly.
     -   Example: "Compiling VDSM" is good, "Feature/DetailedNetworkWiring" could be "Feature/Detailed network wiring", "Engine Adding Messages" could be "Adding messages to Engine"
+    -   For more details on page naming, refer to <Help:Wiki_structure>.
 *   Writing style - please explain acronyms, keep your writing style correct but informal, and try to avoid jargon where possible.
 *   Sub-pages: We discourage the use of sub-pages, with very few exceptions ("Features" is one).